Female horse names. June the Clydesdale cross Connemara

 • Penelope – Penelope, the faithful wife of Odysseus in Homer’s epic, “The Odyssey,” known for her loyalty and cleverness.

-Unique and Uncommon Female Horse Names
+Unique Female Horse Names

 • Zephyr – Zephyra, a lesser-known mythological figure who is the female personification of the west wind.